Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 6. Interpret the results of the statistical test.
 Based on the calculated test statistic and p-value, you will either reject or fail to reject the null hypothesis.
 Reject H₀ if p-value < α.
 Fail to reject H₀ if p-value ≥ α.

-In summary, you have a parent distribution, generate a null hypothesis about the parent distribution and it's parameters, collect the data, choose a test statistic based on the data and distribution, calculate the statistic for your data, assess how probable that statistic is if the null hypothesis is true, and the reject or fail to reject the null hypothesis.
+In summary, you have a parent distribution, you generate a null hypothesis about the parent distribution, collect the data, choose a test statistic based on the data & distribution, calculate the statistic for your data, assess how probable that statistic is assuming the null hypothesis is true, and then reject or fail to reject the null hypothesis.
 This process is outlined in figure 4.

 ![](./images/classical_hypothesis_test.png)